ThomasRoca/American-Community-Survey-Project/index.md

 ## 1. American Community Survey API endpoint
-An endpoint is simply the url of the API.
+An endpoint is simply the base url of the API.
 It contains the necessary information for the database to respond with the exact data points user want.

 Let's start with a **data request example**:<br>
 <a href="https://api.census.gov/data/2018/acs/acs1/spp?get=NAME,S0201_308E&for=state:*">"https://api.census.gov/data/2018/acs/acs1/spp?get=NAME,S0201_308E&for=state:*"</a>